• Testing Lab

 • Electrical & Electronic Equipment:

-BPF/BPAF can appear in epoxy resins, conformal coatings, potting/encapsulation, adhesives, and laminates; BPAF also shows up in fluoroelastomer seals and gaskets (FKM/FPM). n-Hexane may be used to clean, degrease, or thin coatings and adhesives during assembly.
+BPF/BPAF can appear in epoxy resins, conformal coatings, potting/encapsulation, adhesives, and laminates; BPAF also shows up in fluoroelastomer seals and gaskets (FKM/FPM). n-hexane may be used to clean, degrease, or thin coatings and adhesives during assembly.

 • Automotive:

-BPF/BPAF support adhesives, sealants, coatings, and composite bonding; BPAF can be present in high-temperature elastomers for under-hood seals, O-rings, and hoses. n-Hexane is often used in adhesive processing, surface prep, and parts cleaning on production lines.
+BPF/BPAF support adhesives, sealants, coatings, and composite bonding; BPAF can be present in high-temperature elastomers for under-hood seals, O-rings, and hoses. n-hexane is often used in adhesive processing, surface prep, and parts cleaning on production lines.

 • Building & Construction:

-BPF is found in floor/wall coatings, binders, sealants, and composites; BPAF may occur in chemical-resistant linings and specialty resin systems. n-Hexane can serve as a solvent in certain coatings, primers, and sealant applications.
+BPF is found in floor/wall coatings, binders, sealants, and composites; BPAF may occur in chemical-resistant linings and specialty resin systems. n-hexane can serve as a solvent in certain coatings, primers, and sealant applications.

 • Textiles & Upholstery:

-BPF-based resins may be used in back-coatings, lamination, and adhesive systems for technical fabrics and interiors. n-Hexane may be used in spot-cleaning, finishing, or adhesive handling steps.
+BPF-based resins may be used in back-coatings, lamination, and adhesive systems for technical fabrics and interiors. n-hexane may be used in spot-cleaning, finishing, or adhesive handling steps.
 (BPAF use is more niche, typically tied to specialized laminates or elastomeric components.)

 • Aerospace & Defense:

-BPAF appears in high-performance elastomers and epoxy systems demanding heat/chemical resistance; BPF supports structural adhesives and coatings. n-Hexane may be used in maintenance, repair, and overhaul (MRO) as a degreasing or surface-prep solvent.
+BPAF appears in high-performance elastomers and epoxy systems demanding heat/chemical resistance; BPF supports structural adhesives and coatings. n-hexane may be used in maintenance, repair, and overhaul (MRO) as a degreasing or surface-prep solvent.

 Takeaway: map BPF/BPAF in polymer and resin chemistries (adhesives, coatings, sealants, elastomers), and trace n-hexane in solvent-based cleaning, thinning, and processing.
 Prioritize these areas for screening, supplier declarations, and substitution planning.